benedictify/web-module-project-context/README.md

 **STEP 7 - The final stretch**

-- Our cart data is now being provided to us from our `CartContext` time to consume it!
+- Our cart data is now being provided to us from our `ShoppingCartContext` time to consume it!

-- First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `CartContext`.
+- First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `ShoppingCartContext`.

-- Now in the component, pass `CartContext` to the `useContext` hook and assign it to a variable named cart.
+- Now in the component, pass `ShoppingCartContext` to the `useContext` hook and assign it to a variable named cart.

 - Inside of our component we now need to remove all instances of props.